CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/02-create-employee.md

         indicated by the system’s TimeZone parameter and is converted to UTC using the offset for the timezone zone.

-      - This is nullable column
+      - This is nullable column,  value in this field is not required.